 In order to gain credit for completing this EarthCache, please complete the following and provide me with the required answers.
 DO NOT post your answers in your log.
-Instead, send them to me by email through my profile page.
+Instead, send them to me by email through my profile page OR through the Message Center using the link found near the top of this cache page, under the cache name.
 Found It logs that are not supported by the required information within 7 days of initial log posting will be deleted, as I must have proof that you successfully completed the requirements.

 It is highly recommended that you read the description following this section, as it contains some of the answers to the required information and will also provide you with an explanation and better understanding of what you will see at the waypoints.

 1) Visit Waypoint A (N 35 07.211 W 092 56.044): What is the geological structure just to the south of the boardwalk?
 Name the material that caused the veins in the rock and describe the process that caused these formations.